 oneM2M is the global standards initiative where technical specifications for a common Internet of Things (IoT) and Machine to Machine (M2M) Service Layer are being developed. oneM2M is creating a single horizontal platform for the exchange and sharing of data among all applications.
 It is also creating a distributed software layer—similar to an operating system—which is facilitating that unification by providing a framework for interworking with different technologies.
 Since it started in Aug.
 2012, oneM2M plays as the interoperability enabler for the entire IoT and M2M ecosystem through developing various IoT features and interworking technologies (e.g., oneM2M-3GPP Interworking, oneM2M-OCF Interworking, oneM2M-Modbus Interworking) as its specification.
 As Edge and Fog Computing are expected to be employed in order to mitigate the burdens on data centers/core networks and decrease communication latency by processing, acquiring and storing data at the edge network near IoT devices, oneM2M has worked on the definition of Fog/Edge use cases and requirements at the Stage 1 work in oneM2M Release 4 and is now developing oneM2M’s Fog/Edge architecture.
 In practical terms, this is a bit like a vehicle driving along a road, passing several roadside units which are Edge/Fog nodes in a larger system architecture.
-In this case, the oneM2M system will synchronise data and context information between the nodes to support uninterrupted and continuous intelligent transport services.s
+In this case, the oneM2M system will synchronise data and context information between the nodes to support uninterrupted and continuous intelligent transport services.

+The concept of virtualization has been introduced recently in IT, and a huge percentage of workloads is running on the virtual machines.
+The next step for virtualization is envisioned in networking.
+The concept of Virtual Network functions (VNFs) improves the way telecoms providers, create, deploy and manage networks.
+Therefore, ETSI ISG MEC provides the virtual function orchestration manager responsible of orchestrating oneM2M service layers functions which are presented in form of VNFS in order to be instantiated on top of ETSI ISG MEC.
+In conclusion, a novel interworking architecture that allows the provisioning of virtual IoT platform to run at the network edge nodes to meet requirements for mission critical IoT applications.

 As both ETSI ISG MEC and oneM2M are leading global standards for Edge Computing and IoT, respectively, this white paper intends to demonstrate how two organizations can work together towards an efficient, interoperable and reliable Edge Computing for common IoT services.
 We first introduce the two organizations, ETSI ISG MEC and oneM2M, then illustrate their technical approach to Edge Computing, demonstrating how both organizations’ thought leaders envision the growth of IoT on the Edge through collaboration.
+Thirdly, we provide the design of the interworking architecture which enables dynamic instantiation of oneM2M service layer to the edge nodes with only required oneM2M’s common service layer functions (CSFs) on the top of ETSI ISG MEC virtualization infrastructure and, subsequently, grant IoT devices access to required common service functions with low network latency.
+Lastly, we illustrate the enhancement of IoT use cases by using the novel interworking reference architecture designed from both ETSI ISG MEC and oneM2M standards.

 Organizational Overviews

-TBD

 Overview of the ETSI MEC ISG